MGH Mütterzentrum Fürth gem.e.V.

 25. November 2025

 Kids feel absolutely great.
-In the daycare or at the mothers' café.
+In the daycare or in the mothers' café.
 With a fantastic play area for the little ones.
-I haven't found anything like it anywhere else in Fürth.
+I haven't found anything like this anywhere else in Fürth.

 PV